programmer-ke/data-playground/README.md

 Then in the project root, run `vagrant up`.

-This should download and install everything in your local cluster.
+This should download and install everything in your local cluster if this is the first time.

-Afterwards, to repeat the
-process without having removed all resources via `vagrant destroy`, you will need to include the provisioning flag i.e.
+Afterwards, you can run `vagrant up` to start up the cluster, but to repeat the setting up process you will need to include the provisioning flag i.e.
-`vagrant up --provision`.

-# done
-- Can run `vagrant up` to bring up a 3 node cluster
-  - use ansible version 2.10 (debian 11 default)

-# todo
-- Check that apt packages are up to date
-- Install hadoop dependencies
+`vagrant up --provision`, or run `vagrant provision` after the cluster is up.

+To shut down the local cluster, run `vagrant halt` and to all the resources associated with the clusters, run `vagrant destroy`.